An “Audience First” approach to making memorable content

-Every blog strategy should fundamentally be the same: Use content to get your target audience to take a specific action that brings them closer to a sale.
+Every blog strategy should have the same fundamental purpose: Use content to get your target audience to take a specific action that brings them closer to purchasing your goods or services.

 So what content should you use?

 Think Audience First

 As seasoned marketer and author Ann Handley once said, “When we create something, we think, ‘Will our customers thank us for this?’”

 If the answer is no, then the content isn’t worth creating.

 The same goes for blog content you might create for leads and prospects.
 But before you give them something they would thank you for, you need to know who they are.